leaflabs/libmaple/docs/source/i2c.rst

 The STM32 microcontroller has hardware support for SMBus; we simply have not written software for it.
 The SMBAL line for i2c1 is on header D4 and for i2c2 is on D31.

-..
-TODO link to libmaple SMBus docs once (1) finished, (2) in master

 .. _i2c-recommended-reading: